pvdz/preval/tests/cases/expr_order/multi-nested-assignment-getset-computed-rhs-simple.md

 # Preval test case

-# multi-nested-assignment-getset.md
+# multi-nested-assignment-getset-computed-rhs-simple.md

-> expr_order > multi-nested-assignment-getset
+> Expr order > Multi-nested-assignment-getset-computed-rhs-simple
 >
 > Check whether transform is correct even with multiple nesting levels.
 The runtime expects to call abcde in that order.
 Using getters and setters for maximal carnage.